asaander719/NiPC-BPR/README.md

 ## Tips
 - Note that we conduct our experiment under two different setting with two datasets, and you can modify the configurations in **yaml** files in **./config/** folder, where **_RB** refers to Given TOP and Recommend Bottom and **_RT** refers to Given Bottom and Recommend Top.
 - The model code is at `Models/BPRs/NiPCBPR.py`.
+- In the experiment titled 'Performance Comparison on Two Datasets in Terms of AUC, Under Different Product Interaction Frequencies,' execution is enabled by setting the 'f_test' parameter to 'True' in the yaml configuration files.

 ***